computerscienceiscool/toygrid/README.md

       - in order on page: DONE
           - welcome text DONE
           - editor
-            - still single-doc for now
+            - still single-doc for now DONE
       - show other demos after the editor, include a description of how each component enables the capabilities of a more full-featured session app